Kanikacoder13/Summer-Training-2026/Day-01.md

 By the end of today's session, I was able to:

-- Understand the fundamentals of Python programming.
+- Understand how Python stores variables as object references.
-- Create and execute Python programs in Visual Studio Code.
+- Differentiate between mutable and immutable objects.
-- Work with variables, data types, and memory references.
+- Work with Python's built-in data types and collection types.
+- Apply implicit and explicit type conversion.
+- Follow standard variable naming conventions.
-- Apply different categories of Python operators.
+- Use different categories of Python operators.
-- Use conditional statements to solve simple programming problems.
-- Develop basic Python programs using user input and logical conditions.
+- Develop simple Python programs using user input and conditional logic.

 ---

 ## Conclusion

-Today's session provided a strong foundation in Python programming by introducing the essential concepts required for future AI & ML learning.
-The practical exercises helped strengthen my understanding of variables, data types, operators, and decision-making, preparing me for more advanced programming concepts in the upcoming sessions.
+The first day of the training focused on building a strong foundation in Python programming.
+I learned about variables, memory references, data types, mutability, type conversion, collection data types, naming conventions, and Python operators up to Bitwise Operators.
+The practical exercises helped reinforce these concepts and prepared me for the upcoming AI & ML sessions, where the remaining topics from today's notes will be continued.